nischita44/drugQualityDetection/README.md

 To check whether training is running on GPU run nvidia-smi Once you run it you will get the details and you can see the GPU memory consumption

-F#OLLOW THE LISTED STEPS FOR TRAINING A MODEL FOR YOUR CUSTOM DATASET USING TENSORFLOW2.4
+**FOLLOW THE LISTED STEPS FOR TRAINING A MODEL FOR YOUR CUSTOM DATASET USING TENSORFLOW2.4

 Goto tensorflow2 model inside that goto object detection directroy.